Lubbock County Court Records

 Lubbock County Civil Court Records

-Civil cases in Lubbock County are handled by district courts (for matters involving larger sums or general jurisdiction disputes) and the three County Courts at Law (for cases exceeding $200 but not more than $200,000).
-The District Clerk serves as custodian for district court civil files, while the County Clerk’s civil division maintains records for cases filed in the County Courts at Law.
+Civil cases in Lubbock County go to either the district courts — for larger claims or general jurisdiction disputes — or the three County Courts at Law, which handle cases exceeding $200 but not more than $200,000.
+The District Clerk maintains district court civil files, while the County Clerk's civil division handles records for cases filed in the County Courts at Law.

 District Court Civil Filing Fees